httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     in message exchanges, and
   - {{examples-unsolicited}} and {{examples-solicited}} contain worked examples of Repr-Digest and Want-Repr-Digest fields in message exchanges.
-- {{algorithms}} bootstraps a new IANA registry hash algorithms and defines registration procedures for future entries.
+- {{algorithms}} presents hash algorithm considerations and defines registration procedures for future entries.

 ## Concept Overview